Quantum communication networks with defects in silicon carbide: Summary

 Quantum repeater networks are the ultimate goal for long-distance quantum communication and the SiC platform is a strong candidate for serving this purpose.
 This vision can only be realized once a single quantum repeater node outperforms point-to-point quantum communication.
 Only then, quantum repeater networks with several quantum repeater nodes will prove beneficial in quantum communication and might be deployed in the field.
 This should also guide the experimental efforts in SiC-based SPI's.
-Therefore, the first milestone on the roadmap towards a large-scale quantum repeater network is the demonstration of the single-node \cite{Bhaskar2020} or two-node \cite{Liu2021,Lago2021} scenario.
+Therefore, the first milestone on the roadmap towards a large-scale quantum repeater network is the demonstration of the single-node~\cite{Bhaskar2020} or two-node~\cite{Liu2021,Lago2021} scenario.

-While other authors are mainly concerned with beating the repeaterless bound \cite{pirandola2017fundamental} per channel use \cite{Rozpdek2019, Bhaskar2020}, we go one step further in this white paper.
-We benchmark SiC devices with existing QKD technologies, which, for example, allow higher photon repetition rates in comparison to current specifications of SiC devices.
+Beyond beating the repeaterless bound~\cite{pirandola2017fundamental} per channel use~\cite{Rozpdek2019, Bhaskar2020}, we benchmark SiC devices with existing QKD technologies, which, for example, allow higher photon repetition rates compared to current specifications of CQED devices.
 This practical approach allows us to make statements about the operational capability of SiC-based quantum memories in real-world quantum networks.
+In particular, the results highlight the need for multiplexing in order to achieve competitive secret key rates.
+Scalability in SPI production and interconnects is therefore a requirement for any quantum repeater technology based on spin-photon interfaces.

 Another usecase is the deployment of SiC devices for end nodes in quantum networks.
 The quantum memories in end nodes delay the read-out of photonic quantum states or re-emit stored states after certain time intervals for various quantum information processing tasks.
 End nodes therefore have a different set of requirements compared to repeater nodes.
 As an example, the transfer to nuclear spins is a good option to increase the storage time of end nodes, even though in-depth comparison to other quantum memory platforms is necessary to evaluate the deployability of defects in SiC for this usecase.